-Fans can cast their votes for starters at MLB.com and all 30 club sites -- on their computers, tablets and smartphones -- using the 2015 Esurance MLB All-Star Game Ballot until Thursday, July 2, at 11:59 p.m.
+You can vote for starters at MLB.com and all 30 club sites -- on computers, tablets and smartphones -- until Thursday, July 2, at 11:59 p.m.
 ET.
-For the first time, voting is exclusively online, where fans may submit up to 35 ballots.
+For the first time, voting is exclusively online.

 Fans may also receive the ballot by texting VOTE to 89269 (USA) or 101010 (Canada).
 Or text VOTA for a ballot in Spanish.
 Message and data rates may apply.
 Up to five messages.
 No purchase required.
 Reply STOP to cancel.
 Reply HELP for info.

 Following the announcement of the 2015 All-Stars, be sure to return to MLB.com and cast your 2015 Esurance MLB All-Star Game Final Vote for the final player for each league's All-Star roster.
 On Tuesday, July 14, watch the 2015 All-Star Game live on FOX, and during the game visit MLB.com to submit your choice for the Ted Williams Most Valuable Player Award presented by Chevrolet via the 2015 MLB All-Star Game MVP Vote.